Post Updated on April 20, 2020

 Maybe you’re sitting there thinking you have no idea what to fill your journals with (journal hoarders, unite!).
 Maybe you love the idea of journaling, but you don’t know where to start.
 Maybe your goal is to make journaling a habit but you get writer’s block whenever you open the page.
 If you can relate to any of those scenarios, this post is for you!

 I’ve put together this mini-guide to journaling to help you make it a habit and reduce writer’s block.
 Plus, I’ve put together 25 journal prompts to inspire you when you’re stuck!

 Let’s get down to the basics of journaling.
 Whether you’re new to journaling or you’ve been doing it for years, I’ve put together a few tips to help you out:

-The first step to creating a journaling habit is to choose when you’ll commit to writing.
-With any habit, we have to get clear on what we’re doing and when we’re going to do it.
+With any habit, you have to get clear on what you’re doing and when you’re going to do it.
 Think about when you’d like to write, how long you’ll write for, and how often you’ll write.
 Morning or night?
 For five minutes or until you’ve written three pages?
 Every day or once a week?
-Get clear on this and it’ll make the whole habit thing a lot easier.
+Get clear on this and it’ll make the habit thing a lot easier.

 Start by writing down whatever’s on your mind.
-Don’t filter yourself.
+Don’t filter yourself or overthink it.
 Be honest.
 Let the thoughts flow.
 Think about what’s on your mind right now.
 What are those topics that you’re drawn to?
 What’s taking up your mental energy.
 Now read back through what you’ve written.
 Do you notice any recurring themes or patterns?
 Has anything become clearer?
 Do you know what you need to do next?